 LITERATURE ON TUBE EXPANDING

-Tube expanding is in vogue for many years.
+Expanding has been in vogue for many years.
 Yet code regulations do not spell out enough on this subject.
 It has become necessary to reproduce the paragraphs of code regulations on this subject, for reader’s interest.

-When fitting tubes into drums or headers, be sure each tube extends far enough in to the header or drum.
+When fitting into drums or headers, be sure each extends far enough in to the header or drum.
 Tubes up to (but not including) 2 inches in OD should project 3/16 inch to 5/16 inch (4.7 mm to 7.9 mm) in to the drum or header.
-Tubes of 2 inches OD and larger should project 5/16 inch to 7/16 inch (7.9 mm to 11.1 mm) in to the drum or header.
-In tube joints where the tube and hole measurements can be obtained, the correct amount of expansion can be found by using the following formula For tubes in drums: diameter of the tube hole minus OD of the tube, plus 0.012 inch (0.3048 mm) per inch OD of tube.
-For tubes in headers for boiler design pressure less than 500 Psi (35 kg/cm2g): Diameter of tube hole minus OD of tube plus 0.015 inch (0.381mm) per inch OD of tube.
-For tubes in headers for boiler design pressure over 500 Psi (35 kg/cm2g): Diameter of tube hole minus OD of the tube, plus 0.02 (0.508mm) inch per inch OD of tube.
+Ones of 2 inches OD and larger should project 5/16 inch to 7/16 inch (7.9 mm to 11.1 mm) in to the drum or header.
+In tube joints where measurements can be obtained, the correct amount of expansion can be found by using the following formula For in drums: diameter of the hole minus OD, plus 0.012 inch (0.3048 mm) per inch OD.
+For in headers for boiler design pressure less than 500 Psi (35 kg/cm2g): Diameter of hole minus OD plus 0.015 inch (0.381mm) per inch OD.
+For in headers for boiler design pressure over 500 Psi (35 kg/cm2g): Diameter of tube hole minus OD of the tube, plus 0.02 (0.508mm) inch per inch OD of tube.
 The figure arrived by the using above formula should be added to OD of the tube as measured to give the required OD of the tube after rolling.
 If it is impossible to reach OD of the tubes in drums to gauge them, the inside diameter of the tube must be measured.
 Since plastic deformation of the tube wall varies with the tube wall thickness, the ID of the tube for different wall thickness will vary.
 Where the outside of the tube is not accessible the following formula is used to in the expansion of the tube.
 The ID of the tube, plus the tube hole diameter minus the OD of the tube plus the expansion increase factor.
 Tube expanding (also referred to as tube rolling) is the cold working of the metal of the tube ends into contact with the tube sheet holes to achieve a pressure tight joint.
 A tube expander is used to increase the circumference of the tube ends until a proper joint is produced.
 This can be related to the rolling of steel, since the steel sheet is made thinner and longer.
 The tube is an endless sheet and the tube expander enlarges the outside and inside diameter of the tube.
 A completed tube joint must have the tube larger than the containing metal in the tube sheet hole.
 The expanded tube joint contains a force trying to make the tube smaller and a force trying to make the tube hole in the tube sheet larger.
 As the tube is expanded, the tube wall is thinned and the tube circumference is increased.
 The tightness at the tube joint will be measured by the increase of the inside diameter or the tube.
 The following variables determine the proper expansion of a tube.
 Clearance between the OD of the tube and tube sheet hole Original tube I.D.
 Amount of expansion after tube-to-tube sheet contact Pre-thinning of tube wall before tube-to-tube sheet contact Each of these factors can be measured and determined before the rolling operation begins.